What is collagen?

-As for the tendons and joints, collagen works like a kind of glue, holding everything together.
-When collagen starts to decline, we see signs of ageing in all these areas.
+As for the tendons and joints, Collagen works as a kind of glue, holding everything together.
+When Collagen starts to decline, we see signs of ageing in all these areas.
 That’s usually about when we begin the hunt for anti-ageing products and protocols.

 Great supplements for increased collagen production

-As it’s also an antioxidant, vitamin C can protect your existing collagen from deterioration too.
-The vast amount of free radicals you’re exposed to every day can be intercepted by antoxidants, halting the ageing process naturally.
+As it’s also an antioxidant, Vitamin C can protect your existing Collagen from deterioration too.
+The vast amount of free radicals you’re exposed to every day can be intercepted by antioxidants, halting the ageing process naturally.

-The collagen-boosting supplement ASU Forte promotes the creation of the collagen that promotes cartilage strength and protection of your precious joints.
+The Collagen-boosting supplement ASU Forte promotes the creation of Collagen that promotes cartilage strength and protection of your precious joints.
 It’s made totally from plants, so it’s the first vegetarian substitute for glucosamine.

 Cordyceps mushrooms are now relatively famous for their anti-ageing effects.
 The